 - Before your first injection with each new pen, check the flow.
-If your pen is already in use, go to step 3 'Select your dose'. - Turn the dose selector until the dose counter shows the flow check symbol (•••••).

-Hold the pen with the needle pointing up.
+If your pen is already in use, go to step 3 'Select your dose'. - Turn the dose selector until the dose counter shows the flow check symbol (\\\-). - Hold the pen with the needle pointing up.

-Pross and hold in the dose button until the dose button until

 Press and hold in the dose button until the dose counter returns to 0.
 The 0 must line up with the dose pointer.
 A drop of solution should appear at the needle tip.